fabric8io/docker-maven-plugin/doc/manual.md

   variable.
 E.g. `<docker.env.JAVA_OPTS>-Xmx512m</docker.env.JAVA_OPTS>`
   sets the environment variable `JAVA_OPTS`.
 Multiple such entries can be provided.
 This environment is used both for building images and running containers.
-The value cannot be empty.
+The value cannot be empty but can contain Maven property names which are resolved before the Dockerfile is created
 * **docker.envPropertyFile** specifies the path to a property file whose properties are used as environment variables.
 The environment variables takes precedence over any other environment variables specified.